stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

 map5_10 f [u,v,w,x,y] = [f u, f u, f v, f v, f w, f w, f x, f x, f y, f y]
 ```

-While this *might* be interesting, it is not really useful, is it?
+While this might be interesting, it is not really useful, is it?
 However, instead of using concrete lengths in type signatures,
-we can also use *variables*:
+we can also use *variables* as already seen in the definition of `Vect`:

 ```idris
 mapVect' : (a -> b) -> Vect n a -> Vect n b
 ```

-This type signature describes a length-preserving map.
+This type describes a length-preserving map.
 It is actually
-more instructive, to include implicit arguments as well:
+more instructive (but not necessary) to include the
+implicit arguments as well:

 ```idris
 mapVect : {0 a,b : _} -> {0 n : Nat} -> (a -> b) -> Vect n a -> Vect n b